In chronological order …

 21 March 2017

 Discovered that JetPack lets me have a mobile view for the site.
 So this blog is now mobile-friendly!
+(Disabled on 17 April after I discovered it suddenly stopped working).

 Thinking of enabling SSL on the site – watch this space!
 Have asked the friendly folks at A Small Orange for pricing.
 Figured I’d just go with them than get SSL certs from anywhere else.
 Am lazy basically.